strayMat/causal-ml-course/slides/event_studies.typ

   #def_box(title: "Quasi-experiment")[
-    A situation where the treatment is not randomly assigned by the researcher but by nature or society. #linebreak() It should introduce _some_ randomness in the treatment assignment: enforcing treatment exogeneity, ie. ignorability (ie. unconfoundedness).
+    A situation where the treatment is not randomly assigned by the researcher but by nature or society. #linebreak() It should introduce _some_ randomness in the treatment assignment: enforcing treatment exogeneity, i.e. ignorability (i.e. unconfoundedness).
   ]

   #pause